IshanSrvt/Maze-solver-AI/README.md

 How to run = Open your Terminal Window and and type - " python maze.py (Puzzle you want to Solve) " example - "python maze.py maze2"

-Output of solving would be saved in same folder in image form, and you can make you custom puzzles make sure make .txt file you can see example in maze1.txt,maze2.txt or maze3.txt file
+Output of solving would be saved in same folder in image form, and you can make your custom puzzles make sure make .txt file you can see example in maze1.txt,maze2.txt or maze3.txt file

-A is starting pint in puzzle and B is target to reach.
+A is starting point in puzzle and B is target to reach.